Resources and Information

 The report demonstrates a failure to comprehend the topic.
 The material is disorganized and unintelligible.
 The report clearly does not meet the minimal requirements of the assignment.

-For the most current and accurate academic or program information students in Philosophy, World Religions, Religious Studies, Catholic Studies, or Catholic Studies for Teachers should address all their enquiries to Lois Mansfield in the Academic Dean’s Office.
-Lois will be able to help you with most matters, explain policies and procedures, arrange paper work, help you with course selection and academic planning.
+For the most current and accurate academic or program information students in Catholic Studies, Catholic Studies for Teachers, Religious Studies, Religion and Society, and World Religions should address all their inquiries to Samantha Hurren in the Academic Dean’s Office.
+Samantha will be able to help you with most matters, explain policies and procedures, arrange paper work, help you with course selection, and academic planning.
 If something falls outside her area of expertise she will know precisely who would best be able to assist you.